exbotanical/zito.fyi/content/the-java-ecosystem-is-broken.md

 ## The Java Ecosystem is Terrible

-> Most Java programmers look at the engineering world from the vantage-point of Java, and thus do not realize just how shitty the Java ecosystem is.
+> Most Java programmers look at the engineering world from the vantage-point of Java, and thus do not realize just how awful the Java ecosystem is.

 This is my most outstanding gripe about Java: the ecosystem is _fucking terrible_.
 Let's start with build systems.
 The vast majority of Java build systems (e.g. Ant, Maven) stubbornly continue to champion the bulky, antiquated XML, which is notoriously verbose and exceedingly difficult to read.
 Although Gradle graduated to leveraging JVM languages (i.e. DSL) for configuration files, the documentation (we'll get to Java documentation momentarily) is poor and the overall structure of the configurations it lends to is even worse (how about that convoluted tasks system?).

 There seems to be little consensus around package management in Java; sometimes you include a compiled jar file, other times you use the build system's repositories (for which the necessary configurations are inanely overcomplicated).
 I suspect most Java programmers don't really understand how their projects are actually being compiled — and who can blame them?
-A terrifying majority of Java build configuration involves copy-pasting shit with no explanation (again, we'll get to documentation soon enough) and hoping it works.
+A terrifying majority of Java build configuration involves copy-pasting with no explanation (again, we'll get to documentation soon enough) and hoping it works.
 While we're on the subject of Maven, let's not forget the entire framework makes your build entirely network-dependent.
 I cannot imagine maintaining a Maven-based build configuration is even tenable long-term.

 ### But wait...there's more!